-- 1 Cash and cash equivalents are stated at cost, which approximates market.
+1 - Cash and cash equivalents are stated at cost, which approximates market.
 Cash and cash equivalents include cash in banks, petty cash and certificates of deposit, and other investments with original maturities of less than three months from the date of purchase.
 Investments are recorded at fair value based on quoted market prices.
-Fair value is the amount at which a financial instrument could be exchanged in a current transaction between willing parties. - 2 Collection losses on accounts receivable are charged against an allowance for doubtful accounts. - 3 Buildings and equipment are recorded at cost for all programs and depreciation is computed on the straight line basis. - 4 Repairs funded out of operations, such as painting, roofing and plumbing, are charged against income for all programs. - 5 Operating subsidies received from HUD are recorded as income when earned. - 6 The cost of accumulated unpaid compensated absences, including fringe benefits, is reported in the period earned rather than in the period paid.
+Fair value is the amount at which a financial instrument could be exchanged in a current transaction between willing parties.